From cabovers to conventionals: learn what sets European and American trucks apart in design, comfort, and driver lifestyle.

 Find reliable carriers and cut your costs with Haulage Exchange

-Yes, for cars the standard Dart Charge is £2.50 per crossing during chargeable hours.
+Sign upAs of September 2025, the standard Dart Charge for cars is £3.50 per crossing during chargeable hours.
 This applies in both directions – northbound and southbound.
-Pre-pay account holders pay a reduced £2.00 rate per crossing.
+Pre-pay account holders pay a reduced £2.80 rate per crossing.

 Yes, the Dart Charge applies to each individual crossing.
 Whether you cross northbound or southbound, you’ll pay the applicable fee every time.
 It’s not a return or round-trip charge.